geoarrow/geoarrow/format.md

 ## Format

+The GeoArrow specification provides both a packed native columnar format encoding and a set of serialized encodings.
+As explained above, there are many advantages to storing data in the columnar encoing; however, many potential producers of geospatial data (e.g., database drivers, file readers) do not have a full geospatial stack at their disposal.
+The serialized encodings are provided to accomodate these producers and ensure critical metadata (e.g., CRS) is not lost.

 The terminology for array types in this section is based on the [Arrow Columnar Format specification](https://arrow.apache.org/docs/format/Columnar.html).

+### Native encodings

 GeoArrow proposes a packed columnar data format for the fundamental geometry types, using packed coordinate and offset arrays to define geometry objects.